DevJ5/Django_Website/environment.md

 - create a forms.py that extends UserCreationForm to add our own custom fields
 - install django-crispy-forms to add custom css to our forms
 - add {% load crispy_forms_tags %} to our register.html and add crispy filter to form (form|crispy)
+### Login
+- auth_views.LoginView.as_view(template_name='users/login.html'), handles the login logic for us
+- still have to create a login template (use cripsy forms again)
+- logging in will redirect default to account/profile, change this in settings: LOGIN_REDIRECT_URL = 'blog-home'
+- add a profile view that renders profile.html
+- add @login_required annotation
+- in settings add LOGIN_URL = 'login' otherwise going to profile when logged out, will redirect to accounts/login
+### Profile model with image
+- create a profile model to extend our user model with a profile picture (user doesnt have that)
+- use OneToOneField and ImageField
+- python manage.py makemigrations and then do them with python manage.py migrate
+- to view/create the profiles on admin page, register this Profile model in admin.py
+- add a MEDIA_ROOT and MEDIA_URL in settings.py where the images will go, otherwise they will default to a root folder
+- {{user.profile.image.url}} to use the image
+- to serve the image file in development we can add if settings.DEBUG:urlpatterns += static(settings.MEDIA_URL, document_root=settings.MEDIA_ROOT)
+- For production this needs to be different, look up in django docs
+- drop a default.jgp image in the media folder
+### Signal to create a profile upon user creation
+- make file signals.py
+- use @receiver(post_save, sender=User) decorator.
+When a User is saved send post_save signal, this signal is received by the receiver and this receiver runs create_profile function
+- it also needs to be saved, so create another @receiver function named save_profile
+- **kwargs is just any amount of keyword arguments
+- Finally in users apps.py in the UsersConfig add a method ready that imports the users.signals